ivaldi/ivaldi-rsnapshot/README.md

       to_location => 'dc1',
     }

-This will add the ssh public key of the rsnapshot master with `location_name` 'dc1' to the root users `authorized_keys` file.
+This will add the ssh public key of the rsnapshot master with `location_name` `dc1` to the `authorized_keys` file of root, allowing rsnapshot to login from the master server.
 On the rsnapshot master, this will add a line to `/etc/rsnapshot.conf` to backup this node.